-Mr S. Chandra Das (Independent Non-Executive Chairman) - Chairman Mr Dan Yock Hian (Independent Non-Executive Director) Member Dr Ang Peng Tiam (Executive Director) Member
+(Independent Non-Executive Chairman) - Chairmar (Independent Non-Executive Director) Member (Executive Director) - Member (Independent Non-Executive Director) (Independent Non-Executive Director) -

-The NC will meet at least once a year and one (1) NC Meeting was held in FY2016.
+The NC will meet at least once a year and one (1) NC Meeting was held in FY2017.
 The NC, which has written terms of reference, is responsible for making recommendations to the Board on all Board appointments and re-appointments (including alternate Directors, if applicable).
 The key terms of reference of the NC include the following:

-- determining the process for search, nomination, selection and appointment of new Board members and assessing nominees or candidates for appointment and re-election to the Board; - making recommendations to the Board on the nomination of retiring Directors and those appointed during the year standing for re-election at the Company's annual general meeting, having regard to the Director's contribution and performance and ensuring that all Directors submit themselves for re-election at regular intervals; - review the Board structure, size and composition regularly and making recommendation to the Board, where appropriate; - review the Board succession plans for Directors, in particular, the Chairman, CEO, COO and Chief Financial Officer ("CFO"); - determine the independence of Directors annually (taking into account the circumstances set out in the Code and other salient factors); - develop a process for assessing and evaluating the effectiveness of the Board as a whole and the Committees of the Board and the contribution of each individual Director to an effective Board; - decide on how the Board's performance may be evaluated and to propose objective performance criteria for Board approval; - review training and professional development programmes for the Board; and - determine whether or not a Director is able to and has been adequately carrying out his/her duties as a Director of the Company, particularly when he/she has multiple Board representations.
+- determining the process for search, nomination, selection and appointment of new Board members and assessing nominees or candidates for appointment and re-election to the Board; - making recommendations to the Board on the nomination of retiring Directors and those appointed during the year standing for re-election at the Company's AGM, having regard to the Director's contribution and performance and ensuring that all Directors submit themselves for re-election at regular intervals; - reviewing the Board structure, size and composition regularly and making recommendation to the Board, where appropriate; - reviewing the Board succession plan for Directors (in particular, the Chairman), CEO, COO and Chief Financial Officer ("CFO"); - determining the independence of Directors annually (taking into account the circumstances set out in the Code and other salient factors); - developing a process for assessing and evaluating the effectiveness of the Board as a whole and the Board Committees and the contribution of each individual Director to an effective Board; - deciding on how the Board's performance may be evaluated and to propose objective performance criteria for the Board's approval; - reviewing training and professional development programmes for the Board; and - determining whether or not a Director is able to and has been adequately carrying out his duties as a Director of the Company, particularly when he has multiple Board representations.